 B. Upon the appeal, the Superintendent conducts a formal hearing involving the citizen and essential witnesses.
-This bearing shall take place within 5 days of respire of complaint.
-Within five days after the bearing

 This hearing shall take place within 5 days of receipt of complaint.
 Within five days after the hearing, the superintendent shall render a final decision to the citizen in writing.